 Sometimes the property is hired by reenactment groups, live play gamers such as dungeon and dragons event organisers and paint ball companies. – I am happy to work with any such group to put together a package which includes use of a range of fields with a condition that the group must clear up after themselves so that nothing is left which could harm wildlife or farm animals.

 Gilfach Wen is a working farm, it is not a petting zoo. – I do not keep animals in pens for the entertainment of guests.
-I am happy to talk to guests about the animals around the farm and will be setting up some training courses in the near future.
-Topics will include caring for poultry, how all animals are sentient and the benefits of positive re-enforcement training.
-There are tourist attractions which are petting farms in South West Wales which have invested considerable time and resources into making them safe places for visitors and the animals on display.
-They are listed on the To Do pages for which there is a charge for admission.
+There are tourist attractions which are petting farms in South West Wales which have invested considerable time and resources into making them safe places for visitors and the animals on display and the charges for admission to such attractions reflect the costs involved.
+These businesses are listed on the To Do pages.

 Every year despite experienced farmers and their families knowing the dangers of farming people are killed and injured on farms.
 For the safety of guests they are not allowed to enter the farm yard or farm buildings, or roam around the farm.
 There are no public rights of way across any of the farm land.
 There are recommendations for options for local walks on the to do locally page, both links to recommended trails and maps to help you make the most of the open access land this area is famous for.